Amish Country Ohio, USA Travel Guide

 Download offline maps to your phone before you travel.
 This supports navigation even if cell service drops in rural areas.

-Generally open from 9:00 AM to 5:00 PM or 6:00 PM.
+Typically open from 9 o'clock:12:00 AM to 5:00 am:00 PM or 6:00 PM.
 Many tourist-oriented shops follow these hours.

 Open for breakfast, lunch, and dinner.
 Many traditional Amish-style restaurants nearby 7:00 PM or 8:00 PM.
 Plan your dinners earlier than you might in a city.

-Banks: Weekdays, typically 9:THE HOURS of 12 am to 4:00 PM or 5:00 PM.
+Banks: Weekdays, normally 9:THE HOURS of 12 am to 4:00 PM or 5:00 PM.
 Some branches open on Saturday mornings.
 ATMs: Widely available at banks and some convenience stores, with 24-hour access to cash.

 A simple "Hello," "Good morning," or "Good afternoon" is polite and appropriate when interacting with Amish individuals.
 They are generally friendly and welcoming.